 Number of Vertebrae -- 7 Cervical, 12 Thoracic, 5 Lumbar, 1 Sacrum, 1 Coccyx -- Fully Developed (out of 26 Vertebrae in terms of 24 Moveable, 2 Fixed)

-All 26 Vertebrae Fully Developed (Genetics), relative to the 24 Moveable & Two Fixed Bones & related Muscles/Muscle Mass (0 Vertebrae Underdeveloped/Undeveloped)
+All 26 Vertebrae Fully Developed (Genetics), relative to the 24 Moveable & Two Fixed Bones & related 600+ Muscles (0 Vertebrae Underdeveloped/Undeveloped)

-18 to 25 Vertebrae Fully Developed (Genetics), relative to the 24 Moveable & Two Fixed Bones & related Muscles/Muscle Mass (1-8 Vertebrae Underdeveloped/Undeveloped)
+18 to 25 Vertebrae Fully Developed (Genetics), relative to the 24 Moveable & Two Fixed Bones & related Muscles (1-8 Vertebrae Underdeveloped/Undeveloped)

-17 to 09 Vertebrae Fully Developed (Genetics), relative to the 24 Moveable & Two Fixed Bones & related Muscles/Muscle Mass (9-17 Vertebrae Underdeveloped/Undeveloped),
+17 to 09 Vertebrae Fully Developed (Genetics), relative to the 24 Moveable & Two Fixed Bones & related Muscles (9-17 Vertebrae Underdeveloped/Undeveloped),

-08 to 0 Vertebrae Fully Developed (Genetics), relative to the 24 Moveable & Two Fixed Bones & related Muscles/Muscle Mass (18-26 Vertebrae Underdeveloped/Undeveloped)
+08 to 0 Vertebrae Fully Developed (Genetics), relative to the 24 Moveable & Two Fixed Bones & related Muscles (18-26 Vertebrae Underdeveloped/Undeveloped)

-Very Low To Low Probability of Obesity (Skinny Fat -- normal weight obesity, cellulite, thin fat, loose skin, saggy skin, crepey skin -- is Unlikely)
+Very Low To Low Probability of Obesity -- Skinny Fat: normal weight obesity, cellulite, thin fat, loose skin, saggy skin, and/or crepey skin is Unlikely

-Low to Moderate Probability of Obesity (Skinny Fat -- normal weight obesity, cellulite, thin fat, loose skin, saggy skin, crepey skin -- is Likely)
+Low to Moderate Probability of Obesity -- Skinny Fat: normal weight obesity, cellulite, thin fat, loose skin, saggy skin, and/or crepey skin is Likely

-Moderate to High Probability of Obesity (Skinny Fat -- normal weight obesity, cellulite, thin fat, loose skin, saggy skin, crepey skin -- is Very Likely)
+Moderate to High Probability of Obesity -- Skinny Fat: normal weight obesity, cellulite, thin fat, loose skin, saggy skin, and/or crepey skin is Very Likely

-High to Very High Probability of Obesity (Skinny Fat -- normal weight obesity, cellulite, thin fat, loose skin, saggy skin, crepey skin -- is Extremely Likely)
+High to Very High Probability of Obesity -- Skinny Fat: normal weight obesity, cellulite, thin fat, loose skin, saggy skin, and/or crepey skin is Extremely Likely

 The Four (4) Body Types - Body Type Science Theory Data Summary*

 A Body Type Two (BT2), well taken care of, can look almost identical to a BT1.
 Although a Body Type Two has tendencies to be less symmetrical.
 A BT2 usually requires more maintenance than a BT1 in terms of Diet, Exercise, and Lifestyle to manage and stay healthy.
 Obesity tendencies increase relative to a BT1.
 At least some skinny fat (normal weight obesity, cellulite, thin fat, loose skin, saggy skin, crepey skin) is likely.
-A BT2 has mostly developed muscles/mass and likely less definition than a BT1.
-Fully defined status is possible by building muscle/mass.
-However, keep in mind that using weight lifting/free-weights, machines, or other such conventional repetitive activity means once the repetition stops, the muscle/mass usually is readily lost.
+A BT2 has mostly developed muscles and likely less definition than a BT1.
+Fully defined status is possible by building muscle mass.
+However, keep in mind that using weight lifting/free-weights, machines, or other such conventional repetitive activity means once the repetition stops, the added muscle mass usually is readily lost.

 A Body Type Three (BT3) Body is usually much less symmetrical and requires much greater effort in terms of Diet, Exercise and Lifestyle to manage and stay healthy.
 For a Body Type Three, avoiding obesity can be very difficult, as even when skinny, normal weight obesity is common.
 Skinny fat (normal weight obesity, cellulite, thin fat, loose skin, saggy skin, crepey skin), in general, is very likely.
-A BT3 has much less developed muscles/mass and has a much harder time achieving defined status of any degree.
-Fully defined status is likely not really possible with conventional muscles/mass building effort.
-Keep in mind that using weightlifting/free-weights, machines, or other such conventional repetitive activity means once the repetition stops, the muscle/mass usually is readily lost.
+A BT3 has much less developed muscles and has a much harder time achieving defined status of any degree.
+Fully defined status is likely not really possible with conventional muscles mass building effort.
+Keep in mind that using weightlifting/free-weights, machines, or other such conventional repetitive activity means once the repetition stops, the added muscle mass usually is readily lost.

 A Body Type Four (BT4) Body is the least balanced of all body types and typically not symmetrical, especially as it ages.
 A Body Type Four likely requires monumental effort in terms of Diet, Exercise and Lifestyle to successfully manage and stay healthy.
 Avoiding obesity entirely is very likely impossible, as even when skinny, normal weight obesity is very common.
 Skinny fat (normal weight obesity, cellulite, thin fat, loose skin, saggy skin, crepey skin), in general, is extremely likely.
-A BT4 has mostly to fully underdeveloped muscles/mass.
-Fully defined status is very likely impossible with conventional muscle/mass building effort.
-Keep in mind that using weigh training/free-weights, machines, or other such conventional repetitive activity means once the repetition stops, the muscle/mass usually is readily lost.
+A BT4 has mostly to fully underdeveloped muscles.
+Fully defined status is very likely impossible with conventional muscle mass building effort.
+Keep in mind that using weigh training/free-weights, machines, or other such conventional repetitive activity means once the repetition stops, the added muscle mass usually is readily lost.

 *The Four Body Types (Genetic Scientific Body Type)/Body Type Science Research Data to Date